jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-25.md

 With a smile Sri Ramakrishna said to the pundit: "Mani Mallick has been following the tenets of the Brahmo Samaj a long time.
 You can't convert him to your views.
 Is it an easy thing to destroy old tendencies?
 Once there lived a very pious Hindu who always worshipped the Divine Mother and chanted Her name.
-When the Mussalmans conquered the country, they forced him embrace Islam.
+When the Muslims conquered the country, they forced him embrace Islam.
 They said to him: 'You are now a Mussalman.
 Say "Allah".
 From now on you must repeat only the name of Allah.'
 With great difficulty he repeated the word 'Allah', but every now and then blurted out 'Jagadamba'.
-At that the Mussalmans were about to beat him.
+At that the Muslims were about to beat him.
 Thereupon he said to
 them: 'I beseech you!
 Please do not kill me.
 I have been trying my utmost to repeat the name of Allah, but our Jagadamba has filled me up to the throat.
 She pushes out your Allah.'
 (All laugh.)